Annibor/EarthEcho-Studios/README.md

 I used [Color Contrast Shecker](https://coolors.co/contrast-checker/112a46-acc8e5) to make sure I used colors that had good contrast to eachother.

 - [Color Contrast](docs/screenshots/color-contrast-checker.png)

+### Fonts

+I used a font called Montserrat for headings and subheadings on the website, and for the text I used a font called Lato.
+I added Inter and Sans-serif as fallback fonts on the texts, and Sans-serif as a fallback for the headings and subheadings.

 ### Design Philosophy/ Features